Carlj0666/Carlj0666.github.io/_posts/2021-05-05-es6_de-structuring_and_a_rainbow_of_options.markdown

 // (7) ["red", "orange", "yellow", "green", "blue", "indigo", "violet"]

 ```
 The concept of passing by reference vs. passing by value comes into play when using the spread operator.
 Passing by reference refers to for instance declaring a variable (A), that references another variable (1), so (A) contains the reference to the value of (1).
 When passing by value, as one does with a spread operator, you effectivly clone the value of the referenced.
-When using this with object, the key and value pairs are copied into the new object.
+When using this with objects, the key and value pairs are copied into the new object.
+Keep in mind that this is only true for non-primitives like arrays and objects.

 You can see here that the attributes from "newColors" are being copied into a new object:
 ```